EVENT ENDEDLast updated February 18, 2026, 10:56 PM EST

 A look at Guthrie's neighborhood

-Reporters stationed outside Nancy Guthrie's residence in Tucson, on Wednesday.
+Reporters stationed outside Nancy Guthrie's residence in Tucson on Wednesday.
 Brandon Bell / Getty Images

-It's been more than a week since authorities released doorbell camera video from the morning Guthrie went missing from her home.
+It has been more than a week since authorities released doorbell camera video from the morning Guthrie went missing from her home.

-In a statement, Meta told NBC News that it "is in touch with relevant law enforcement officials and has offered any assistance our team members can provide in the search.”
+Meta told NBC News in a statement that it "is in touch with relevant law enforcement officials and has offered any assistance our team members can provide in the search.”

 Arizona congresswoman condemns internet speculation